 As of March 2008, to give the tasters more flexibility and describe the wines more accurately, we changed the score ranges we use for unfinished wines to rolling four-point spreads.
 For example, one wine may be scored 85-88, another 87-90, another 89-92.
 We believe this better reflects the subtle differences between wines and gives our readers better information for their buying decisions.

 Occasionally we report on vertical or horizontal tastings that are not blind, organized by wineries or wine collectors.

 We always disclose this in the article, and these notes and scores are separate from the new releases section of our Buying Guides.

-On our website, editors sometimes review finished wines nonblind in unofficial tastings, from their cellars or at restaurants, in their blogs and in our What We're Drinking Now section.
+On our website, editors sometimes review finished wines nonblind in unofficial tastings, from their cellars or at restaurants, in their blogs and other features.
 These scores are always noted as unofficial and/or nonblind (if applicable) in the tasting note.